-Arcinella cornuta, or the spiny jewel box clam, is a species of bivalve mollusc in the family Chamidae.
+Arcinella cornuta, commonly referred to as the spiny jewel box clam, is a species of bivalve mollusk in the family Chamidae.
 The shell itself is thick and heavy for its size.
 Fresh shell specimens will have more distinct erect tubular spines on the 7-9 rows (ribs) across the shell, radiating from the beak.
 The shells are commonly found on southern beaches, but most of the spines have been broken off by the surf.

-Asterias rubens, the common starfish, which is not a fish but are star-shaped echinoderms.
+Asterias rubens, commonly referred to as the common starfish, which is not a fish but are star-shaped echinoderms.
 Belonging to the family Asteriidae, the common starfish normally has five arms, broad at their base and gradually tapering to a point at their tips, which are often turned up slightly.

-Spisula solidissima, also known as Atlantic surf clam, bar clam, hen clam or skimmer.
-It is a very large, edible, saltwater clam or marine bivalve mollusk in the family Mactridae.
+Spisula solidissima, commonly referred to as the surf clam, bar clam, hen clam or skimmer.
+It is a very large, edible, saltwater clam, or marine bivalve mollusk in the family Mactridae.